ardriveapp/ardrive-web/README.md

 flutter run -d Chrome
 ```

+Install lefthook for your platform from the intructions [here](https://github.com/evilmartians/lefthook/blob/master/docs/other.md).
+This will enable the use of git hooks.

 All changes made to `dev` will be continuously deployed to [staging.ardrive.io](https://staging.ardrive.io).
 All PRs from this repo merging into `dev` will trigger a preview build that can be shared freely.

 ## Release